Time Restriction for

 Enter the office365 Entity URL as : urn:federation:MicrosoftOnline |

-Let’s see how to configure policies for Office365 CASB.
+Let's see how to configure policies and groups for Office365 CASB.

-- Click on Checkbox for “Enable Time of Access Configuration” as shown in the image
+- Click on Checkbox to enable the Time of Access Configuration as shown in the image below.

-1) Select Allow or Deny to permit or restrict user access during the selected time
+1) Select the Allow or Deny option to permit or restrict user access during the selected time slot.

 2) Select the user's timezone.